gu-fan/riv.vim/README.rst

 * If you get errors with folding in documents, you can try to force reload using ``:RivTestReload`` or ``<C-E>t```.

+  Or just `:w` as it will auto refolding after saving.

 * Windows:

   - Converting to other formats may fail.